 Iceland was the first state to recognise the restored Republic of Estonia in 1991.
 "Iceland has a greater role in changing the world in 1991 than an icebreaker, because Iceland reminded everyone of lost values,” said President Lennart Meri during his visit to the Republic of Iceland in September 1999.
 In acknowledgement this recognition, the square in front of the Estonian Foreign Ministry was named Islandi väljak (Iceland Square) in August 1998 and as of October 1999, the address of the Ministry is 1 Iceland Square.
 In August 2006, the Icelandic and Estonian prime ministers opened a memorial plaque dedicated to Iceland on the façade of the Foreign Ministry.

-On February 11th 1991 Iceland's Parliament, Althingi, adopted a resolution that expressed support for the independence of Estonia, Latvia and Lithuania and laid emphasis on the attaining of it by way of peaceful negotiations.
-Iceland re-recognised Estonia's independence on 22th of August 1991.
+On 11 February 1991, Iceland's Parliament, Althingi, adopted a resolution that expressed support for the independence of Estonia, Latvia and Lithuania and laid emphasis on the attaining of it by way of peaceful negotiations.
+Iceland re-recognised Estonia's independence on 22 August 1991.

-On 26th of August 1991, Estonia's Foreign Minister Lennart Meri and Iceland’s Foreign Minister Jón Baldvin Hannibalsson signed a joint declaration on the re-establishment of diplomatic relations.
+On 26 August 1991, Estonia's Foreign Minister Lennart Meri and Iceland’s Foreign Minister Jón Baldvin Hannibalsson signed a joint declaration on the re-establishment of diplomatic relations.

-Iceland’s current Ambassador to Estonia Kristίn Aðalbjörg Árnadóttir presented her credentials to President Toomas Hendrik Ilves on 15th of January 2014.
+Iceland’s current Ambassador to Estonia Kristίn Aðalbjörg Árnadóttir presented her credentials to President Toomas Hendrik Ilves on 15 January 2014.
 The ambassador resides in Helsinki.
-Estonian Ambassador to Iceland Janne Jõesaar - Ruusalu presented his credentials to President Guðni Thorlacius Jóhannesson on February 14th 2017, she resides in Oslo.
+Estonian Ambassador to Iceland Janne Jõesaar-Ruusalu presented his credentials to President Guðni Thorlacius Jóhannesson on 14 February 2017, she resides in Oslo.

 Estonia's Honorary Consul General in Iceland is Jón Sigurðarson.
 Iceland's Honorary Consul in Estonia is Helen Tälli.

-There is also a Icelandic- Estonian parliamentary group in Estonian Parliament (Riigikogu), the chairman is Artur Talvik.
+There is also an Estonian-Icelandic parliamentary group in Estonian Parliament (Riigikogu), it haas 6 members and the chairman is Artur Talvik.

 |October 2015||Prime Minister Taavi Rõivas|